 The Cellar Wharves at the Oudegracht

-You might think, well Holland is full of canals, why come to Utrecht?
+You might think, well, Holland is full of canals.
+Why come to Utrecht?
 Because the Oudegracht is something extra special.
-The water is below street level, and it has wharves with cellars (storage units) that are restaurants today.
+The water is below street level, and it has wharves with cellars (former storage units) that are now converted into restaurants.

 In the Middle Ages, these wharves were the epicenter of trade in the city.
 Ships full of goods docked here.
 It’s fun to experience a meal inside one of these cellars.
 It’s even more fun to enjoy a drink or a meal on the outside terraces.

 An authentic city castle: Oudaen

 It was constructed in 1276 and was one of the first stone buildings in the city.
 It’s still standing tall and beautiful almost 750 years later.

-For centuries it has been a private residence, but now it’s open for us all to enjoy.
+It has been a private residence for centuries, but now it’s open for us all to enjoy.
 And it’s not a museum either.
-The main hall with an 8 meter (26 feet) tall ceiling now houses a grand cafe.
+The main hall, with an 8-meter (26 feet) tall ceiling, now houses a grand cafe.

-The iconic Dom tower
+The Iconic Dom Tower

 It’s a unique opportunity to visit the tower at this time.
-You’ll see the project from up close, and you can even climb higher than usual for extraordinary views over this magical city and its surroundings.
+You’ll see the project up close, and you can climb higher than usual for extraordinary views over this magical city and its surroundings.

 Paushuize – The popes house

 But before the house was finished, he became Pope and died in Rome.
 He never got a chance to live in this house.

-The renaissance building has gothic influences and is already beautiful on the outside.
-The building is usually closed for the public as it serves as an event location for the city, but every last Sunday of the month, there is a free tour at 10:45 am.
-A unique opportunity to take a look inside if you are in town.
+The Renaissance building has Gothic influences and is already beautiful on the outside.
+The building is usually closed to the public as it serves as an event location for the city, but every last Sunday of the month, there is a free tour at 10:45 am.
+This a unique opportunity to take a look inside.

 The Sonnenborgh Observatory

-And speaking of the Sonnenborgh observatory, it’s worth to make stop here.
+And speaking of the Sonnenborgh observatory, it’s worth stopping here.
 It’s a museum during the day and an observatory at night.

 During the day (closed on Mondays), the museum tells the story about our solar system.
-If you visit on a Sunday, you can even take a peek at the sun through a special solar telescope.
+If you visit on a Sunday, you can even peek at the sun through a special solar telescope.
 Every Friday night (for adults) and Saturday night (for kids), you can visit and view the stars through the telescopes.
 Quite an experience.
-One we highly recommend.
+One I can highly recommend.

 The Dutch Railway Museum

 These trains run hourly during museum opening hours.
 And it drops you off inside the museum.
-It’s not time efficient but a great way to enter!
-Expect train geeks, and just overly excited grandfathers with grandkids onboard.
-Or us.
+It’s not time efficient, but a great way to enter!
+Expect train geeks, and excited grandparents with their grandkids.
+And me.

 The Rietveld Schröder house (Unesco World Heritage site)

 The Rietveld Schröder house on the Prins Hendriklaan is an architectural highlight of the art movement called “De Stijl.”

 It’s the most famous house in Utrecht for sure.
 In its day (1924), it lay on the outskirts of the city overlooking farmland.
 It’s now well within the city limits.

 Because of its unique design, the house is on the Unesco World Heritage List.
 And you can visit it.
 But you do need reservations for a tour.
-A visit to this house is a unique opportunity to see it from the inside.
+Visiting this house is a unique opportunity to see it from the inside.

-The Miffy Museum (Nijntje museum)
+The Miffy Museum (Nijntje Museum)

-The museum opened in 2016 is designed for toddlers and children (why wasn’t it there 35 years ago?).
+The museum opened in 2016 and is designed for toddlers and children (why wasn’t it there 35 years ago?).

-The Central Museum
+Utrecht Central Museum

 Inside the museum is a permanent exhibition from the architect Rietveld.
-It’s the most extensive collection in the world, and it includes the famous red-blue chair.
+It’s the most extensive collection in the world, including the famous red-blue chair.

-Inside the studio, you can experience in exact details how the master worked and created Miffy.
-There are also other temporary exhibitions and models of the dom tower, the Rietveld Schröder house, and a large dollhouse.
+There are also other temporary exhibitions and models of the Dom Tower, the Rietveld Schröder house, and a large dollhouse.
+It’s a super fun museum on a rainy day.
+You can buy your skip-the-line ticket here.

 Buy a great gift from Utrecht

 Of course, Utrecht also has its fair share of made in China “local” souvenirs.
 But why not get yourself something unique from this city, and enjoy it with your friends when you get back home.
-If that sounds good, we highly recommend the following two places:

 2. De Bierverteller (The beer story teller)